Drop bear: Popularisation

-The website of the Australian Museum contains an entry for the drop bear written in a serious tone similar to entries for other, real, species.
+The website of the Australian Museum contains an entry for the "drop bear legend" written in a serious tone similar to entries for other, real, species.
 The entry classifies the drop bear as Thylarctos plummetus and describes them as "a large, arboreal, predatory marsupial related to the koala", the size of a leopard, having coarse orange fur with dark mottling, with powerful forearms for climbing and attacking prey, and a bite made using broad powerful premolars rather than canines.
 Specifically it states that they weigh 120 kg and have a length of 130 cm.
 The tongue-in-cheek entry was created for "silly season".
 The Australian Museum also established a small display in the museum itself, exhibiting artefacts which it stated "may, or may not, relate to actual drop bears."

 Australian Geographic ran an article on its website on 1 April 2013 (April Fools' Day) purporting that researchers had found that drop bears were more likely to attack tourists than people with Australian accents.
 The article was based on a 2012 paper published in Australian Geographer, and despite referencing the Australian Museum entry on drop bears in several places, images included with the Australian Geographic article were sourced from Australian Geographer and did not match the Australian Museum's species description.

 The drop bear hoax, using a polar bear, was humorously referenced in an advertisement for Bundaberg Rum.

 In the Discworld novel The Last Continent by Terry Pratchett, drop bears inhabit the continent of Fourecks, (Note: Australian beer Castlemaine XXXX is known colloquially in the United Kingdom as 4X.) a land portrayed as a parody of Australia.
 This version of the drop bear tale shows the animals with well-padded backsides to cushion their fall.

 Australian Chris Toms and New Zealand musician Johnny Batchelor formed a band named Dropbears in 1981.